Retirement budgeting 101: Living comfortably on a limited budget.

 - Keep track of your spending.
 Whether you opt to keep track of your spending daily, weekly, or monthly — on an Excel spreadsheet or a piece of paper taped to the fridge — find a method that works for you.
 That way, you’ll be more likely to stick with it.
 Keeping an eye on spending helps you see just where your money goes — and will help you cut back if need be.

 - Get your significant others on board.
-Enlist the help and support of your family, spouse or partner.
+Enlist the help and support of your family, spouse, or partner.
 Make sure whomever you share your finances with is in this with you.
-Work out solutions to spending and saving and have a common goal.
-Give each other a little leeway — remember that keeping your budget on track takes time and effort.
+Work out solutions for spending and saving, and have a common goal.
+Give each other a little leeway—remember that keeping your budget on track takes time and effort.
 And by all means, celebrate your progress together!

 - Be a smart consumer.
-Do your research to be sure your service providers offer a competitive price.
-Consider paring down your cable television package, or switching to a pre-paid cell phone plan.
+Do your research to make sure your service providers offer a competitive price.
+Consider paring down your cable television package, or switching to a prepaid cell phone plan.

 - Get a little creative.
-Consider sharing a home or a car with a friend or family member and cut those expenses in half.
-Rather than buying something you need — like a garden tool or extra chairs for a family barbecue – borrow them from a neighbor, or use a sharing network such as Freecycle or Yerdle.
-If you love to shop, check out outlet stores, thrift shops, or eBay –some terrific bargains on brand-name items can be found.
+Consider sharing a home or a car with a friend or family member, and cut those expenses in half.
+Rather than buying something you need — like a garden tool or extra chairs for a family barbecue—borrow them from a neighbor, or use a sharing network such as Freecycle or Yerdle.
+If you love to shop, check out outlet stores, thrift shops, or eBay, where some terrific bargains on brand-name items can be found.

 - Look for low-cost or free entertainment options.
 Sometimes great entertainment is right in your own backyard.
 Many cities and towns offer free concerts, fairs, and sporting events.
-Look into your local senior center for classes and recreation opportunities.
-Check out your library for book clubs, lectures, and workshops in addition to digital and print books and magazines, movies, and book clubs, movies, and computer use.
+Look into your local senior center for classes and recreational opportunities.
+Check out your library for book clubs, lectures, and workshops, in addition to digital and print books and magazines, movies, and computer use.

-You’ve earned your retirement, now go enjoy it!
+You’ve earned your retirement; now go enjoy it!
 And if you have questions along the way, your New York Life agent is always here to help.
-Simply use the Talk to Us tab or the Consult an Agent form on the page, and an Agent in your area will contact you at your convenience.
+Simply use the Talk it through with an agent tab on the page, and an agent in your area will contact you at your convenience.
 Or click here to learn all the ways we can work together.